roshan-lal-dia/tech-travelers-journal/README.md

     -22-10-2023
   * The time and math have been reset 🌱
   * left is a dia
+    -25-10-2023
+  * Problems solve when you write them out on a whiteboard
+  * getting mobile applications made with ff

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code